RESEARCH STARTER

 Aromatic hydrocarbons do not add atoms of other elements because of the stability generated by their delocalized π electrons.
 Instead, an exchange must occur between available atoms of the two interacting compounds/molecules.

-In DNA (deoxyribonucleic acid) and in RNA (ribonucleic acid), nitrogen-containing bases are aliphatic compounds that resemble aromatics and are the information molecule of all the cells of all living organisms.
+In DNA (deoxyribonucleic acid) and in RNA (ribonucleic acid), nitrogen-containing bases are heterocyclic aromatic compounds found in the nucleotides that store genetic information in living cells.
 The two major classes of nitrogen-containing bases are the purines (for example, adenine, guanine) and the pyrimidines (for example, cytosine, thymine, uracil).
 The information content within the sequence of DNA nitrogen bases constituting a gene encodes messenger RNA, which encodes the amino acid sequence of a protein.
 Every characteristic of every living organism is determined by the order of these nitrogen bases in DNA.

 Applications

-Whereas aromatic hydrocarbons are important structural and information components of biological molecules (for example, fatty acids and amino acids), they also exist naturally in the environment.
+Whereas aromatic compounds are important structural and information components of some biological molecules, they also exist naturally in the environment.
 They can be synthesized in the laboratory.
 Aromatic hydrocarbons and their derivatives are found in solvents, dyes, rubber, synthetic polymers, cigarettes, drugs, cosmetics, and pesticides.
 Because of the mutagenic effects of some aromatics, these substances must be handled and disposed of with care.
-Some aromatics are carefully regulated by the United States Food and Drug Administration, Department of Agriculture, Department of Transportation, or the Environmental Protection Agency.
+Some aromatics are carefully regulated by the United States Food and Drug Administration, the Department of Agriculture, the Department of Transportation, or the Environmental Protection Agency.

-Various neurological drugs (for example analgesics, stimulants, and depressants) such as cocaine, novocaine, phenobarbital, methamphetamine (known as "ice"), aspirin, and Tylenol contain aromatic structures.
-Aromatic hydrocarbons also are used in the cosmetic industry.
+Various neurological drugs (for example, analgesics, stimulants, and depressants) such as cocaine, novocaine, phenobarbital, methamphetamine, aspirin, and Tylenol contain aromatic structures.
+Aromatic hydrocarbons are also used in the cosmetic industry.

 Various pesticides and poisons contain aromatic structures.
 The herbicides 2,4-dichlorophenoxyacetic acid, paraquat, and atrazine are aromatics.
 Insecticides such as DDT (dichloro-diphenyl-trichloroethane) and parathion also incorporate aromatic structures.

-While many of these aromatic compounds are found in living organisms or are produced in industry, many have mutagenic and/or toxic effects upon the cells of living organisms.
+While many of these aromatic compounds are found in living organisms or are produced in industry, many have mutagenic and/or toxic effects on the cells of living organisms.
 Aromatics are used extensively in industry and even in household chemicals and appliances.
 Those aromatics that are mutagenic cause changes in the hereditary DNA molecule of living cells.
-These mutations may elicit cancer and/or cell death in somatic body cells, or may be passed along to future generations of individuals via germ line cells (sperm and egg).
+These mutations may elicit cancer and/or cell death in somatic body cells or may be passed along to future generations of individuals via germ-line cells (sperm and egg).
 Caution should be used when one is working with some aromatics, although many aromatics are not dangerous.

 Context